Karim-Ashraf1/FaceBlurringUsingNummiricalMethods/README.md

 This web application demonstrates three different methods for blurring faces in images:

-1. OpenCV's built-in GaussianBlur
+1. OpenCV's GaussianBlur
-2. Custom numerical convolution
-3. Fourier domain filtering
+2. Numerical Convolution

 The application allows users to upload an image, detects faces in the image, and applies all three blurring methods.
 It then displays the results side by side with timing information.